hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 `Packet` is a chunk of data sent over the wire.
 The packet has length and type. **Length** defines the boundaries of the packet's data within the network stream of data.
 Several packets could be sent in a single network request.
 Likewise, a single packet could span multiple network requests.
-The original request is restored on the receiver side and submitted for processing.A packet has a **type** that defines the handler for the packet.
+The original request is restored on the receiver side and submitted for processing.
+A packet has a **type** that defines the handler for the packet.
 Examples are partition handler, generic handler, Hazelcast Jet handler.

 ### 2.2 Connection